sevcak/caravan-conquest-boardgame/gdp.md

 **Resource management:**

 * There are three main resources: Gold, Spice and Silk.
-Both Spice and Silk have a different value in gold
+Both Spice and Silk have a different value in Gold
 * The player's caravan has limited capacity, forcing the player to trade and strategize.
 * It is possible to upgrade the caravan and its draft animals by trading.